 First published 1956.

-Published in Penguin Books July 1958.
+Published by Penguin Books July 1958.

 John Christopher was a pseudonym used by the English writer Samuel Youd.